adam23483/thechampions/README.md

 ## Overview
-TheChampions is a project focused on collecting data on soccer players, storing it in a MySQL database, creating a Rest API hosted on AWS, and developing a frontend for data analysis.
-Additionally, the project aims to integrate a Generative AI (Gen AI) to provide insights based on the collected dataset.
+TheChampions is a project focused on collecting data on soccer players, storing it in an SQL database hosted on AWS, and developing a dashbaord for data analysis.
+Additionally, the project aims to integrate a Generative AI (Gen AI) to provide insights based on the dataset.

 ## Goals
 - Collecting data on soccer players